udexon/Metashellet/Beyond_Rosetta.md

 - [International Money Transfer (including Cryptocurrencies) and Online Tipping](https://github.com/udexon/EMYL/blob/master/E003_Online_Tipping.md)
 - [A New Type of Blockchain based on ID-less Transactions](https://github.com/udexon/XIDT#a-new-type-of-blockchain-based-on-id-less-transactions)

+The Phos Universal Function Library (Phunilib) and cloning MAGAF platforms represent the two ends of the spectrum of the Free Software Revolution 2.0.

 Cloudless Computing ....